Revocable/music-manager/README.md

 # music-manager
-A simple music management program
+A simple music management program made in collaboration w.<a href="https://github.com/Fabinxz">@fabinx</a>